 Typically, moles are a single color throughout.
 Malignant growths usually have multiple colors or shades, including brown and black.
 In some cases, melanomas may take on atypical mole colors, including blue and red.

 D Is for Diameter

 One way your dermatologist will evaluate your moles during a screening is to consider their sizes.
 Benign moles tend to be smaller than cancerous ones.
 Any mole that is larger in diameter than a pencil eraser should be considered a potential malignancy.
 Keep in mind, however, that some melanomas are smaller in size, especially early in their development.

 Skin changes are always something to discuss with your dermatology doctor.
 Most benign moles look the same year after year.
 An evolving appearance could indicate the presence of cancer.
 Be alert to moles that change in shape, color, or size or that bleed or itch so you can report them to your dermatologist.

-Skin cancer has a low mortality rate, but it’s essential to catch any potential melanomas, basal cell carcinomas or squamous cell carcinomas early.
-See your dermatologist once a year for a professional skin cancer examination, and use the ABCDEs to regularly perform self-examinations in between.
+Skin cancer has a low mortality rate, but it’s essential to catch any potential melanomas, basal cell carcinomas, or squamous cell carcinomas early.
+See your dermatologist once a year for a professional skin cancer examination, and use the ABCDEFs to regularly perform self-examinations in between.

 Looking to get a Skin Cancer Screening?

 We have multiple locations throughout the country, so fill out our simple online form to get in touch with us.
 One of our local team members will reach out to you shortly to answer your questions or schedule an appointment for you to visit us soon.